qiskit-community/qiskit-summer-jam-20/README.md

-## Summer Jam Websites
+## Phase One Summer Jams

 Each HackerEarth website contains the FAQ, Rules, Team Formation, Project ideas, and much more.
 Use the links below to find your community's Summer Jam.

-[New England Summer Jam](https://qiskit-community-summer-jam-new-england.hackerearth.com/) - consisting of Yale, MIT, Harvard, BU, NYU, and any other New England area schools.
+[New England Summer Jam](https://qiskit-community-summer-jam-new-england.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-boston/submissions/#submissions) - consisting of Yale, MIT, Harvard, BU, NYU, and other New England area schools.

-[Midwest Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-mid-west/) - consisting of MSU, University of Chicago, University of Michigan, and any other Midwest area schools.
+[Midwest Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-mid-west/submissions/#submissions) - consisting of MSU, University of Chicago, University of Michigan, and other Illinois & Michigan area schools.

-[North Carolina Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/) - consisting of NC State, UNC Chapel Hill, Duke, and any other North Carolina area schools.
+[North Carolina Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/submissions/#submissions) - consisting of NC State, UNC Chapel Hill, Duke, and other North Carolina area schools.

-[California Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-california/) - consisting of Stanford, UC Irvine, and any other California area schools.
+[California Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-california/submissions/#submissions) - consisting of Stanford, UC Irvine, and other California area schools.

 All projects need to make use of Qiskit, the open source framework for quantum computing.
 See the individual webpages for full contest terms and rules.